Véronique Christory, ICRC New York

 IHL also demands that medical services be protected and respected.
 Under IHL, parties to conflict must not harm medical infrastructure through cyber operations, and take great caution to avoid incidental harm.
 These rules are all the more important because health infrastructure is often not adequately protected from direct cyber attacks or incidental harm caused by cyber operations.

 In our view, the particular vulnerability of health care facilities may also warrant the articulation of an additional norm of responsible States behavior.
-A possible new norm could elaborate on norm (f) and demand that States should not conduct or knowingly support ICT activity that would harm medical services or medical facilities, and take measures to protect medical services from harm.
+A possible new norm could elaborate on norm (f) and demand that States should not conduct or knowingly support ICT activity that would harm medical services or medical facilities, and should take measures to protect medical services from harm.

 Secondly, according to norm (g), States should take appropriate measures to protect their critical infrastructure from ICT threats.
 Again, this norm reflects legally binding obligations under IHL.